eustasis/crowdsourced_curl/README.md

 # crowdsourced_curl
- Search r/curlyhair for product reviews
+ Create a tf-idf search function to search r/curlyhair posts for product information based on your hairtype Deployed using Streamlit